GospelSounders/sabbathschool/02.1888-1890/01.1888/03.quarter3/01.lesson1/docs.md

 ---
 title: Lesson 1
 metadata:
     description: Sabbath School Lesson.
 The Third Angel's Message.
+The time of the Message.
 Lesson 1.
 July 7, 1888.
 The Time of the Message.
 WHAT four kingdoms are represented in Dan.
 2,31-40 and Dan.
 7,1-7?
 Ans. — Babylon (Dan.
 2,37,38); Medo-Persia (Dan.
 5,28 Grecia (Dan.
 8:20, 21); Rome (Luke 2:1).
 What is represented by the ten horns upon the fourth beast?
 Dan.
 7,7, 24.
 3. To what date did the kingdom of Babylon continue?
 Ans. — B.C.
 538. To what date did Medo-Persia continue?
 Ans. — B.C.
 331. Grecia?
 Ans. — B.C.
 168. 6.
 Rome?
 Ans. — A.D.
 476.
     keywords: Sabbath School Lesson, The Third Angel's Message, Daniel, Prophecy, July 7 1888
     author: Brian Onang'o
 TOC: false